AliceO2Group/QualityControl/doc/Advanced.md

 To monitor the readout, 3 processes have to be started : the Readout, the Data Sampling and the Data Inspector.

-First make sure that the datasampling is enabled in the readout :
+First make sure that the Data Sampling is enabled in the readout :
 ```
 [consumer-data-sampling]
 consumerType=DataSampling